 He has been counsel on both the buy and sell side of some of Arkansas’ largest private transactions.
 While in private practice, he was listed in The Best Lawyers in America under the Tax Law category and in Chambers USA America’s Leading Lawyers for Business under the Corporate/M&A category.

-He currently serves as a member of the board of directors of Arkansas Children’s Hospital, and is a member and chairman of the board of the Arkansas Children’s Hospital Research Institute.
-He is also a member of the board of directors of Continuum Energy, LLC, Kodiak Gas Services, LLC and vXchnge Holdings, LLC.
+He currently serves as a member of the board of directors of Arkansas Children’s Hospital and of the Arkansas Children’s Hospital Research Institute.
+He is also a member of the board of directors of Continuum Energy, LLC, Kodiak Gas Services, LLC, Mitchell Gold + Bob Williams and vXchnge Holdings, LLC.
 He attended the University of Arkansas, where he received both his Bachelor of Science in Accounting and his Juris Doctorate.
 Mr. Clark also holds a certificate as a Certified Public Accountant (inactive) in Arkansas.

 Craig Campbell is a vice chairman of The Stephens Group, LLC.

 He has worked for Stephens Inc. and SF Holding Corp. for 30 years in many roles, including 10 years as executive assistant to the late Jack Stephens.
 He also served for 25 years on the board of SF Holding Corp.